Want to join our team? Check out our Careers Page

 Education and Outreach Director

 Devin Lewis joined the Grace House Staff in October of 2012.
 She received her B.A. in African American Studies and Secondary Education in 2007 from the University of Alabama at Birmingham (UAB).
 She comes to Grace House from the Education Department at the Birmingham Civil Rights Institute where she worked with one of the city's largest 21 Century Community Learning Centers, Birmingham Cultural Alliance Partnership (BCAP) and the Legacy Youth Leadership Program in partnership with the United States Holocaust Memorial Museum in Washington, DC.
 Her prior experience also includes program coordination for Sisterbration’s special programming and health education initiatives.
 She currently serves as a Birmingham Ambassador for Sisterbration.
 As a wife, mother, and educator, she strives to inspire, cultivate, and positively influence those whose lives she encounters.
 She is passionate about educating girls and believes that education is the key to breaking generational curses and changing lives.
-Devin lives in McCalla with her husband Demetrius and daughter, Sadia.
+Devin lives in McCalla with her husband Demetrius and children, Sadia and Shiloh.

 Campus School History & Bible Teacher